topitbopit/Redline/README.md

 Current version: 0.6.3
 Dates will follow MM/DD/YYYY

+Version 0.6.3.1 (5/14/2022)
+- Fixed non-synapse exploits not being able to use Redline  (oops)

 Version 0.6.3 (5/14/2022)
 - !
 Sorry about no updates, been working on some other stuff !
 - Added more ESP settings